expo/expo/docs/pages/accounts/account-types.md

 title: Account Types
 ---

+import ImageSpotlight from '~/components/plugins/ImageSpotlight'

 ## Personal Accounts

-Every user of Expo has their own Personal Account.
-With this account, we can safely identify you as the developer or owner of an app.
-You can use Personal Accounts for all features Expo has to offer.
-In cases where you take an action that doesn't specify which account it should belong to, it will default to your Personal Account
+When you [create a new account](https://expo.dev/signup) with Expo, you are creating a Personal Account.
+This account type is your individual account.
+Expo uses this account type to safely identify you as your application's developer or owner.
+A Personal Account has access to all features provided by Expo.

+Personal Accounts are referred to as the default account type in the scenarios where you take action, but the activity does not specify which account it should belong.

-> This account is just for you, **never share access to this account for any reason.**
+> This account is just for you.
+Never share access to this account for any reason.

 ## Organizations

-If you are creating a project that may need to outlive your involvement with it, for instance a professional project for a company you work for, we recommend you create a new Organization for that project.
+When creating a project that needs to outlive your involvement with it, for instance, a professional project for a company you work for, we recommend you create a new Organization for that project.

-Common situations where Organizations are useful:
+Common situations where Organizations are helpful:

 - Transferring control of a project
 - Sharing access with others
 - Isolating expenses for work projects that you need to submit expenses for
-- Structuring projects for different contexts (e.g. work for different clients)
+- Structuring projects for different contexts, such as working for different clients

 |                                                                     | Personal Accounts | Organization |
 | ------------------------------------------------------------------- | ----------------- | ------------ |